magomimmo/modern-cljs/doc/second-edition/tutorial-05.md

-Before starting to define the function for calculating the total amount you're going to spend, let's play a little bit by bREPLing with the Shopping Calculator form and its fields ids.
+Before starting to define the function for calculating the total amount you're going to spend, let's play a little bit by bREPLing with the Shopping Calculator form and its field ids:

 ```clj
 cljs.user=> (value (by-id "quantity"))